Agricultural Scholars Program

 What will the Ag Scholars do?

-– Attend two Farm Foundation Round Table meetings (in January and June), including the local food and agriculture tour on day one of the meetings;
+- Attend two Farm Foundation Round Table meetings (in January 2021 and June 2021);

-– Develop working relationships with key ERS senior analysts to identify research topics, provide additional career mentoring, and possibly serve on graduate committees, including have an ERS senior analyst assigned as a mentor;
+- Develop working relationships with key ERS senior analysts to identify research topics, provide additional career mentoring, and possibly serve on graduate committees;

 - Meet with and learn from senior executives with agribusinesses and in local trade associations;